yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

     code .
     ```

 5. Open the file `.bashrc` in VSCode.
+This file already exists in your Ubuntu home directory and is run each time you open an Ubuntu window to initialize your shell environment.
 6. Paste the following lines at the end of the file:

     ```